How to Stop Scam Calls Without Turning Off Your Phone

 How can I stop scam calls?

-You can enable your phone's built-in spam filtering, activate your carrier's free call-blocking service, register with the Do Not Call Registry, and layer-on a apps built for scam call screening.
+Enable your phone’s built-in spam filtering, activate your carrier’s free call-blocking service, register with the Do Not Call Registry, and layer on apps built for scam call screening.

 Will these tactics stop all scam calls?